ethereum-optimism/optimism/specs/deposits.md

 - The `baseFeeScalar` is set to the pre-Ecotone `scalar` value.
 - The `blobBaseFeeScalar` is set to 0.
 - The pre-Ecotone `overhead` attribute is dropped.
-- The `blobBaseFee` represents the L1 blob basefee of the L1 origin block.
+- The `blobBaseFee` represents the L1 blob base fee of the L1 origin block.
   Or `0` if the L1 block does not support blobs.

 ## Special Accounts on L2